 What are a few of your cold storage challenges with beer?

+What are a few of your cold storage challenges with beer?
 Maintaining the cold chain and meeting suppliers’ product requirements is an ongoing challenge.
 We view integrity of the cold chain as a shared responsibility and partnership.
 Each link plays a critical role in product freshness.
 The explosion of craft beer, such as New Belgium and Sierra Nevada, also required us to expand our distribution center.
-In order to meet craft beer’s temperature requirements we needed to create a separate temperature-controlled area as craft beer has a lower storage temperature than case beer
+In order to meet craft beer’s temperature requirements we needed to create a separate temperature controlled area as craft beer has a lower storage temperature than a case of beer.

 In searching for a new distribution facility, what were your top priorities?